-Changes to a Product Specification issued by IHO will be released as a new edition, a revision, or as a document that includes clarification.
+Changes to a Product Specification issued by the IHO will be released as a New Edition, a Revision, or as a document that includes Clarifications.
 Which level is used depends on the nature of the change.
 It is likely that other issuing authorities will follow IHO’s example.
-Generally, this text follows the guidance given in S-100 Part 12, where three types of change are described; new edition, revision and clarification.
+Generally, this text follows the guidance given in S-100 Part 12, where three types of change are described; New Edition, Revision and Clarification.
 These change types are elaborated in a general manner below.
 Minor variations to these can be expected depending on the type of product specification.